alire-project/alire/doc/catalog-format-spec.rst

 External kinds: system packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Systems that have their own package manager (e.g. Linux) can readily provide many complex dependencies still unpackaged as source code in Alire.
+Systems that have their own package manager (e.g. many Linux distributions) can readily provide many complex dependencies still unpackaged as source code in Alire.
 Alire can use these on supported platforms (at this time, Debian & Ubuntu.
-Do not hesitate to contact us if you would like to maintain other ones distributions) during resolution.
+Do not hesitate to contact us if you would like to maintain other distributions) during resolution.

 A system external gives a list of platform package names that supply the dependency natively.
 The platform package manager will be used to detect their